msuhanov/regf/Windows registry file format specification.md

 28|4|Spare||This field has no meaning on the disk

 #### Notes
-1. Hive bin's size is multiple of 4096 bytes.
+1. A hive bin's size is multiple of 4096 bytes.
 2. The *Spare* field is used when shifting hive bins and cells in-memory.
 3. A *Timestamp* in the header of the first hive bin acts as a backup copy of a *Last written timestamp* in the base block.